ResearchComputingServices/parallel-computing/_episodes/05-matlab-intro.md

 ~~~
 {: .source }

 On the other hand, vectorizing code is limited to operations that can be performed on a matrix instead of individual elements in a for loop.
-More complex loops often do not lend themselves to vectorization.
+It can be difficult use this approach with complex loops that often do not lend themselves to vectorization.

 Vectorization may also increase your memory use.
 Consider this for loop: